BeatyPete/the-bookfast-club/README.md

 # the-bookfast-club
-  **bold** Create an account at Bookfast Club and recommend your favorite books to peers while you get recommendations from them!
-Use your Bookmark to keep taps on your current read list and your previous posts.
+  **Create an account at Bookfast Club and recommend your favorite books to peers while you get recommendations from them!
+Use your Bookmark to keep taps on your current read list and your previous posts.**

 ## Deployed Link:[Link](https://the-bookfast-club.herokuapp.com/)